-STEP 5 - INSTALL THE AIR LINE AND INFLATION VALVE
+STEP 5-AIR TUBING INSTALLATION

-Uncoil the airline tubing and cut it into two equal lengths.
-DO NOT FOLD OR KINK THE AIRLINE TUBING.
+Uncoil the air tubing and cut into two equal lengths.
+DO NOT FOLD OR KINK THE TUBING.
 Try to make the cut as square as possible.
-Insert one end of the airline tubing into the air fitting installed in the top of the air helper spring.
-Push the airline tubing into the fitting as far as possible see Figure "A".
+Insert one end of the tubing into the straight fitting installed in the top of the air spring.
+Push the tubing into the fitting as far as possible.
 Select a location on the vehicle for the air inflation valves.
-The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for an air chuck, see Figure "E".
-Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports see Figure "F".

-Run the airline tubing from the air helper spring to the valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
-Thermal sleeves have been provided for these conditions.
-The airline tubing should not be bent or curved sharply as it may buckle.
-Secure the airline tubing in place with the nylon ties provided.
-Push the end of the airline tubing into the inflation valve as illustrated see Figure "F".
+This can be on the bumper or the body of the truck, as long as it is protected so the valves will not be damaged.
+Drill a 5/16" hole and install the air inflation valve, avoiding direct heat from the engine and exhaust pipe while keeping it away from sharp edges as well.
+The air tubing should not be bent or curved sharply as in may kink with time.
+Secure the tubing in place with the tie-wraps provided.
+Push the end of the air tubing into the inflation valve as far as possible.
+See Figures "E" and "F".

-STEP 6-CHECK THE AIR SYSTEM
+STEP 6-CHECK THE SYSTEM